-The Architects’ Project is an autonomous initiative continuously engaging with industry experts and academics to deliver a wide range of activities and services.
+The Architects’ Project is an autonomous initiative continuously engaging with industry experts, academics and the community to deliver a wide range of activities and services.
 Our main aim is to empower the built environment community towards better ways of developing the environment and society.
-We use #tap to experiment with architecture as a subject that can be translated into a tool for development.
+We use /tap to experiment with architecture as a subject that can be translated into a tool for development.

-The initiative focuses on advancing the cause of context-specific architectural learning and practices using ‘bottom-up’ approaches to empower the design and built environment community in Ghana and elsewhere.
+The initiative focuses on advancing the cause of context-specific architectural learning and practices using ‘bottom-up’ approaches to empower the design and built environment community.

-#tap facilitates critical thinking and critical writing, the culture of making, and the application of sustainable methods in the built environment.
+/tap facilitates critical thinking and critical writing, the culture of making, and the application of sustainable methods in the built environment.
 We are currently made up of individual volunteers.
-We use our main platform tap:Exchange to organise and deliver research/design-led programmes at both public and private venues, and we use learning, events, live projects and exhibitions to engage with the community.
+We use our main platform tap:Exchange to organise and deliver research and design-led programmes at both public and private venues, and we use learning, events, live projects and exhibitions to engage with the community.

-Our vision is to create Ghana’s first homegrown and independent architecture hub run by it’s members, to serve its members and the wider community.
+Our vision is to create Ghana’s first homegrown and independent architecture hub by its community, for the community.

-As a young initiative, The Architects’ Project aims to bring #together professionals and academics from the built environment and beyond to learn, create, exchange and apply knowledge to issues relevant to our communities through action-led tactics.
-We aim to:
+The Architects’ Project aims to bring practitioners, academics and the community together to learn, create, exchange and apply knowledge to issues relevant to our communities through action-led approaches.
+Continue Reading..

-We strategically collaborate with industry experts, academics and local communities to deliver our mission.
-We recently initiated dialogue with the likes of the Green Ghanaian Initiative, Geointell, S. Tetteh and Associates, Scene Catalogue, Ghana Bamboo Bikes, Elsie Owusu Architects and sociarchi.
+As well as working with individuals, we strategically collaborate with industry experts, academics and local communities to deliver our mission.
+We have initiated dialogue with the likes of the Green Ghanaian Initiative, Geointell, S. Tetteh and Associates, Scene Catalogue, Ghana Bamboo Bikes and sociarchi.